guico-mo/guico-mo/README.md

 # Hi there! 👋
 I'm Guilherme Correia, into all tech things.
 ## 🌎 About Me
 - 📍 From Brazil.
-- 👨🏻‍💻 Currently pursuing a degree in Systems Analysis at Nobre University Center.
+- 👨🏻‍💻 Currently pursuing Systems Analysis at Nobre University Center.
 ## 🚀 Skilled with
 1. **Frontend Development:**
    - HTML, CSS & JavaScript